Unified Pre-training for Program Understanding and Generation: Results Analysis

 \subsection{Code Generation}

 \Cref{table:concode} shows the evaluation result on code generation from NL description.
 PLBART outperforms all the baselines in terms of BLEU and CodeBLEU.
-While CodeGPT-adapted~\cite{CodeXGLUE} achieves the best Exact Matches(EM), PLBART outperforms CodeGPT-adapted by a large margin in terms of CodeBLEU.
-It is also noteworthy that, in all the baselines, CodeBLEU is lower than the BLEU score.
-This result implies that PLBART can generate \emph{significantly more} syntactically and logically correct code than all the baselines.
+While CodeGPT-adapted~\cite{CodeXGLUE} achieves the best Exact Match (EM) score, PLBART outperforms CodeGPT-adapted by a large margin in terms of CodeBLEU.
+This result implies that PLBART generates \emph{significantly more} syntactically and logically correct code than all the baselines.

-~\Cref{concode_example} shows an example of code generated by PLBART which does not exactly match the reference.
-As we can see the reference code clears the {\tt buffer} by setting the {\tt bufferSize} to 0, PLBART does the same by setting {\tt buffer} to {\tt null}.
-Since, {\tt buffer} is a byte array (mentioned in the input text), setting it to {\tt null} does not violate program semantics.
+~\Cref{concode_example} shows an example of code generated by PLBART.
+The difference between the reference code and the generated code is in line 6 onward.
+In the reference code, {\tt loc0} is returned, however same {\tt loc0} is returned in an {\tt else} block in the generated code.
+If we look closely, in the reference code, line 6 will be executed only if the condition in line 3 (\ie {\tt loc0 == null}) is {\tt false}.
+In the generated code, {\tt loc0} will be returned only if the condition in line 3 is {\tt false}, making the generated code semantically equivalent to the reference code.

 To study whether PLBART learns code syntax and logical flow during pre-training or fine-tuning, we perform an ablation study where we use subset of the training examples (10K, 20K, and 50K) to fintune PLBART in this task.
 As \cref{table:concode} shows, with only 10K examples, PLBART outperforms all baselines in terms of CodeBLUE.
-This ablation indicates that PLBART learns program syntax and data flow during pre-training and performs effectively on downstream tasks even with small number of examples.
+This ablation shows that PLBART learns program syntax and data flow during pre-training, resulting in effective performance on downstream tasks even when finetuned on small number of examples.

 As shown in prior works~\cite{yin-neubig-2017-syntactic, chakraborty2020codit}, generating syntactically and logically correct code has been a big challenge in program generation.
-We conjecture that PLBART's large scale denoising autoencoding pre-training help understand program logic and generate syntactically and logically valid code.
+We conjecture that PLBART's large-scale denoising sequence-to-sequence pre-training helps understand program syntax and logical flow; therefore enables PLBART to generate syntactically and logically valid code.